kaspar-p/types-of-ants/docs/design/v1.0/design.md

 ### Website

 The website will have two aspects, `typesofants.org` and `beta.typesofants.org`.
 They both will work nearly exactly the same, except for the data they fetch will come from a different source.
-One will come from a beta database, one will come from a prod database.
+One will come from a `beta` database, one will come from a `prod` database.

 The name for the top-level directory is not yet known.
 Candidates are:

 - ant but it's a website (abw)
 - ant in a web / ant in the web (aiaw/aitw)
-- more?
+- [**WINNER**] ant on the web

 Details on the structure and architecture of the website will be included in a separate design doc.

 ### Canaries, Monitoring, Testing

 There has to be software that is continuously monitoring the site, making sure everything is working correctly.
-It will essentially be a suped up CRON job, running once every 5 minutes to test the sites capabilities.
+It will essentially be a supercharged CRON job, running once every 5 minutes to test the sites capabilities.

 The name for this top-level directory will be `ant-just-checking-in`.